-Differently from the majority of the methods available in the literature, see for example [4, 37, 38], the adopted coupled FE-BIE method enforces the angular continuity between the foundation beam and the half-space surface at the node locations.
+Differently from the majority of the methods available in the literature, see for example [2, 19, 20], the adopted coupled FE-BIE method enforces the angular continuity between the foundation beam and the half-space surface at the node locations.
 Moreover, the proposed model involves symmetric substrate matrices, whereas the classical FEM-BEM approach based on collocation BEM requires an additional computational effort to remedy the lack of symmetry of the BEM coefficient matrix.
-If the ground surface underneath the foundation beam is meshed with rectangular elements. the weakly singular BIE is evaluated analytically, so avoiding singular behavior in the numerical evaluation of the integrals, that are the major concern of the classical BEM [62].
+If the ground surface underneath the foundation beam is meshed with rectangular elements, the weakly singular BIE is evaluated analytically, so avoiding singular behavior in the numerical evaluation of the integrals, that are the major concern of the classical BEM [39].
 Furthermore, soil traction distribution in beam transverse direction can be considered adopting an adequate FE mesh refinement of contact surface.
 Finally, the resolving matrix has dimensions proportional to the number of the foundation beam FEs.
 Vice versa, in the standard FEM, a refined mesh requires a stiffness matrix with dimensions that are several times the square of the number of FEs used for the foundation beam.
 The advantages outlined result in accurate solutions at low computational cost.
 To the authors' knowledge, the present proposal to use the coupled FE-BIE model for the static analysis of shear deformable beams in bilateral frictionless contact with an elastic 3D half-space represents a new contribution.

 A variety of numerical examples is presented to show the effectiveness of the proposed model.
 An initial convergence test is performed in order to evaluate the influence of the accuracy of contact surface discretization on the behavior of a foundation beam subject to a vertical point force at midspan, with particular attention to the discretization along the beam width.
-This case study is adopted for a further convergence test that compares the results of the proposed model with respect to a classical 3D FEM.
 Furthermore, several parametric examples are performed, accounting for varying half-space stiffness and beam length to cross-section width ratio, and evaluating the influence of shear deformations typical of Timoshenko beams.
-Results are compared with existing analytical and numerical solutions, showing the effectiveness of the model in representing the behavior of a foundation beam resting on a 3D half-space with small computational effort.
+Results are compared with existing analytical and numerical solutions, showing the effectiveness of the model in representing the behavior of a foundation beam resting on a 3D halfspace with small computational effort.